AnotherJohnH/picoX7/README.md

 ### Alternative hardware targets

 Software builds for the following hardware targets...
-+ PIMORONI_PICO_AUDIO - Use the Pimoroni Pico Audio I2S DAC instead with an I2C LCD
++ PIMORONI_PICO_AUDIO - Use the Pimoroni Pico Audio I2S DAC and an I2C LCD
-+ PWM_DAC - DAC implemented using the on-chip PWM and a few external resistors and capacitors on pins 21 and 22 (sound quality is not great)
++ PWM_DAC - DAC implemented using the on-chip PWM and a few external resistors and capacitors on pins 21 and 22 (sound quality is poor)
++ WAVESHARE_GPIO_LCD - The hardware described above
 + WAVESHARE_I2C_LCD - Use an I2C LCD on pins 19+20 instead of the 8-bit parallel interface
-+ WAVESHARE_GPIO_LCD - The hardware described above
 + PIMORONI_VGA_DEMO - Support for the Pimoroni Pico VGA Demo Base (!!!! untested !!!!)

 NOTE: The LCD and LED displays are optional and will not block operation if not fitted

 In addition all the above targets are built for and work with RP2350 Picos as well as the older RP2040 Picos.

 ### Components